Peter Atkinson (cricketer)

 Peter Atkinson (born 14 December 1949) was an English List A cricketer.
 He was a left-handed batsman who played for Northumberland.
 He was born in Gainsborough.

 Atkinson represented Worcestershire Second XI in the Second XI Championship between 1966 and 1968.
 Having taken a year out of the game, he played his first Minor Counties Championship game for Northumberland in 1970.

 Atkinson made his only List A appearance for the team in the 1971 Gillette Cup, against Lincolnshire.
 Opening the batting for Northumberland, Atkinson failed to score.

+He also played football, playing for Sheffield United before joining Rotherham United in May 1969.
+He made three appearances for Rotherham in the Football League.
+Atkinson later played for Ilkeston Town from 1970 to 1974, making 175 appearances and scoring one goal.